timtomch/tgconsulting.ca/about.md

 ### Library technology & open data consultant

-I am an independent consultant specializing in managing technology projects for libraries and cultural actors.
+I am an independent consultant specializing in technology projects for libraries and cultural actors.

 With 15+ years of experience working with academic and public libraries, library consortia, publishers, artists, makers and open knowledge projects, my focus is on supporting the teams that bring projects to life.